gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "He'll be capable enough.
 We'll be the ones to watch out," Copper assured him grimly.
 "Take a stove, a couple of bags of coal, necessary supplies and a few tools to fix it up.
 Nobody's been out there since last fall, have they?"

-Garry shook his head. "if he gets noisy — I thought that might be a good idea."
+Garry shook his head.
+"If he gets noisy — I thought that might be a good idea."

-Barclay hefted the tools he was carrying and looked up at Garry. "if the muttering he's doing now is any sign, he's going to sing away the night hours.
+Barclay hefted the tools he was carrying and looked up at Garry.
+"If the muttering he's doing now is any sign, he's going to sing away the night hours.
 And we won't like his song."

 "What's he saying?"
 Copper asked.